hongshin/coding-studio/wpe13/README.md

 each row and column, that indicates the number of cells where battleships are placed.

-Write a program that receives the locations of the battleships from ``ships.txt``, and then displays the 8x8 board with the battleships and the row and column numbers.
+Write a program that receives the locations of the battleships on a 8x8 gameboard by reading ``ships.txt``, and then displays the gameboard with the battleships and the row and column numbers.

 The first line of ``ships.txt`` has a positive integer ``N`` that indicates the number of battleships, for 1 <= ``N`` <= 10.